 J-Sonic Skyline 5

-This bass is a merge of the 55-60 vintage J 35” scaled bass with Laklands own new Chi-Sonic “soap bar” Single coil pickups that have a lot of output and a wide frequency response with a focus deep low and upper bright This combined with the vintage J model gives a soothing yet quite raw old school sound that is very powerful for a passive bass.
+This bass is a merger of the 55-60 vintage J 35” scaled bass with Lakland’s new Chi-Sonic “soapbar” Single coil pickups that have a lot of output and a wide frequency response with a focused deep low-end and bright upper midrange.
+This combined with the vintage J model gives a soothing yet quite raw old school sound that is very powerful for a passive bass.

-The bass comes with ash body, and maple neck but what is unusual is the fingerboard is made out of Indian Laurelwood which is new for Lakland, and it’s the response to the CITES laws regarding rosewood.
-The Laurelwood is very similar in sound to rosewood, but it’s a bit harder and faster than rosewood.
-The result is a warm but gnarly and raw sound so in a sense smooth and raw.
+The bass comes with ash body, and maple neck but what’s unusual is that the fingerboard is made out of Indian Laurelwood, which is new for Lakland.
+This change in wood is a response to the CITES laws regarding rosewood.
+The Laurelwood is very similar in sound to rosewood but it’s a bit harder and faster than rosewood.
+The result is a warm but gnarly and raw sound.